dpgaspar/Flask-AppBuilder/docs/intro.rst

 Keep in mind that it must be possible to develop directly on Flask/Jinja2 for custom pages or flows, that painlessly integrate with the framework.
-But the framework itself should go further than an admin scaffolding package.
+This the framework goes further than an admin scaffolding package.
-It should have builtin presentation alternatives, and behaviour.
+It has builtin presentation, and behaviour alternatives and you can easily build your own.
-Should be highly configurable, and should have extra goodies.
+It's highly configurable, and has some extra goodies.

 It's intended to lower errors, bugs and project's time to deliver.